 Service onboard Lufthansa A380 Business Class

+We continue our review of Lufthansa A380 Business Class with the service.
 On this flight, I was a regular passenger like the rest and none of the crew members had been alerted that they were being reviewed, as was the case on my Lufthansa A350 Business Class, so I experienced the same level of service as regular passengers.

 Although the crew were not as overtly friendly and kind as the one I enjoyed on my Munich flight the person assigned to my seat was very pleasant, friendly and efficient, German stereotype, doing a great job, making sure everything went like clockwork and that both me and my seatmate (a stranger) were well attended to.